CDCgov/prime-simplereport/README.md

 E2E/Integration tests are available using [Cypress](https://www.cypress.io/).

+To run them the easy way, simply run `yarn e2e`.
+This will spin up the app with all the necessary configuration in a docker compose network and run the tests headlessly in firefox.
+Screenshots and videos from the test will be saved to `frontend/cypress/screenshots` and `frontend/cypress/videos`.

 In order to run the tests locally, some modifications will need to be made to your local environment.
 Spring session requires the frontend and backend to be hosted on the same domain in order to properly authenticate.

 First, the tests run best on a clean database, so empty out your database prior to running.